RicherMans/Speaker-Anti-Spoofing-Classifiers/README.md

 # Speaker-Anti-Spoofing-Classifiers

-This repository provides a basic speaker anti-spoofing system using neural networks in pytorch.
+This repository provides a basic speaker anti-spoofing system using neural networks in pytorch 1.0+ and python 3.6+.

 Python requirements are: